 In other words, by knocking out the enzyme that breaks down acetylcholine, the levels of acetylcholine in the brain rise and the chemical stays around longer.
 Theoretically, this might help boost memory.

 Nerium EHT does appear to contain an amount of huperzine A (50 micrograms) that has been used in clinical trials.
 That is encouraging.
 Studies show that it may take 2-8 weeks before differences are noticed.
 This is a general rule and I'm sure this would vary according to how bad the memory problems were, medications people take and other factors.

-It should be said that not all studies show Huperzine A works.
+Not all studies show Huperzine A works.
 This may be due to issues involved in purifying the Huperzine A compound and extracting it from the plant.
 Remember, plants contain thousands of different chemicals.
-Huperzine A is only one of them.
+Huperzine is only one of them.